ITGGoteborg/DiscordBot/README.md

 # NTI Johannebergs Programmeringsklubb
 # DiscordBot

-A bot built for the discord server of NTI Johannebergs Programmeringsklubb This bot is written in Python
+A bot built for the discord server of NTI Johannebergs Programmeringsklubb.
+This bot is written in Python.